SkynetLabs/ansible-playbooks/README.md

 Preparation:
 Define a `wallet_fund_amount` variable in your `portal_versions.yml` file to define how much should be sent between the portals.
-Define a `funding_portal` variable in your `portal_versions.yml` file o define the portal that should send the funds.
+Define a `funding_portal` variable in your `portal_versions.yml` file to define the portal that should send the funds.

 Example: